 Yes, you can show entries in the sidebar.
 Add a text or shortcode widget in your sidebar and place the views shortcode inside it.

 Does this support page builders?

 Yes, it supports all the page builders.
-You can use it gutenberg, divi, elementor, x themes, tagdiv, visual composer, visual bakery, beaver builder and all the others.
-You just have to use the views shortcode inside text field of those builders and it will automatically display WPForms entries on the frontend.
+You can use it Gutenberg, Divi, elementor, x themes, tagDiv, visual composer, visual bakery, beaver builder, and all the others.
+You just have to use the views shortcode inside the text field of those builders and it will automatically display WPForms entries on the frontend.

 Can you create a directory with WPForms Views?

-Creating a directory from WPForm entries is one of the primary function of WPForm views.
-You can create a directory listing page which contains the entries.
-The entries can be sorted, searched, paginated.
+Creating a directory from WPForm entries is one of the primary functions of WPForm views.
+You can create a directory listing page that contains the entries.
+The entries can be sorted, searched, and paginated.
 Each entry can also link to its details page where you can show detailed information for that particular form submission.

 Can users edit entries from frontend?

 Yes, you can allow users to edit their own submissions from frontend if they are logged in.
 It is one of the most highly requested features and we have a detailed article for inline edit.